MicrosoftDocs/WSL/commandline/WSL/user_support.md

 1. Unique to the WSL environment for your current Windows user.

 ## Resetting your Linux password
-The best option is to reset your password from Linux using the distribution's particular command (`passwd`).
+The best option is to reset your password from your Linux user account using the distribution's particular command (`passwd`, for example).

 If that's not an option, however, you can recover your Linux account from Windows.

-1. Open CMD as Administrator.
+1. Open CMD.
-1. Set the default Linux user to `root` with the `lxrun /setdefaultuser` command.
+1. Set the default Linux user to `root` using `lxrun /setdefaultuser`.
 Run:

     ``` CMD
     lxrun /setdefaultuser root
     ```

-    Setting the default user to ‘root’ does not require a password.
+    Setting the default user to root does not require a password.

 1. Run your Linux distribution.
 You should automatically login as `root`.
-1. Reset your password using the distribution's specific user/password management commands.
-In Ubuntu this would be:
+1. Reset your password using the distribution's password management commands.
+In Ubuntu, this would be:

     ``` BASH
     passwd username
+    ```

+1. Set your default user back to your normal Linux user.
+    ``` CMD
+    lxrun /setdefaultuser username
     ```

 The default user `root` is valid for users who would like to run directly as root, or require root access for troubleshooting.